Differentials

 Associated with typical features of high myopia: tilted nerve head and posterior staphyloma.

-May be associated with macular pigmentary changes and choroidal neovascularization.
+May be associated with macular pigmentary changes and choroidal neovascularisation.

 Drusen not present.

-Demographic may be different: may be seen in younger patients and nonwhite ethnicities.
+Demographic may be different to age-related macular degeneration: may be seen in younger patients and non-white ethnicities.

 INVESTIGATIONS

-No differentiating tests: differentiated on the basis of history and clinical exam.
+No differentiating tests: differentiated on the basis of history and clinical examination.

 Refraction may reveal high myopia: may not be seen if a patient has undergone refractive surgery, such as laser-assisted in situ keratomileusis, or cataract surgery with intraocular lens implantation.